 Live animals may be transported for fattening or for slaughtering purposes, the main reasons are due to:

-In the case of slaughtering: sometimes it is needed religious reasons (Halal = Muslim tradition, Kosher = Jewish tradition) or just because of the live animals market demand.
+- In the case of slaughtering: sometimes it is for religious reasons (Halal = Muslim tradition, Kosher = Jewish tradition) or just because of the live animals market demand.

 But there are other reasons why live animals are transported across and sometimes out of Europe.